ssawchenko/jekyllblog/_posts/2014-04-01-How-to-know-when-the-screen-is-on.md

 // 1.
 Create the BroadcastReceiver (within my Service class) private class ScreenBroadcastReciever extends BroadcastReceiver {

-	// If extracted to a separate class, useful to query for screen state,
-	// Note: Since I am using this class privately within my Service, I never call this. private boolean mIsScreenOn; public boolean isScreenOn() {
+	// Query this to know at a given point in time the state of the screen private boolean mIsScreenOn; public boolean isScreenOn() {
     	return mIsScreenOn;